 Based on statistically reliable criteria, four variables were selected as economic activity leading indicators: business applications, initial unemployment insurance claims, real WTI oil price, and real ten-year Treasury bill.
 These variables demonstrated a significant leading relationship with Texas nonfarm employment.
 All other variables were found not to be statistically valuable or to perform below the business applications variable for the leading index.

 Detecting turning points in any leading index on a month-to-month basis is difficult, because not all downturn (upturn) movements point toward recessions (expansions).
 It's even more difficult to do on a weekly basis.
 The Center has converted the weekly leading economic activity index into a monthly leading index to evaluate its predictive usefulness.

 Based on the National Bureau of Economic Research methodology, Texas nonfarm employment and the Dallas Federal Reserve Texas coincident indicator are used as references of peaks and troughs to measure the state's business cycle (see table).
 This makes it possible to see if the weekly economic leading indicator can predict changes in Texas business cycles.

 The Texas weekly leading index signaled a directional change in October 2007, 11 months before the prolonged downturn in employment that started in August 2008.
 Similarly, it signaled a recovery turning point in February 2009, 11 months before employment turned toward recovery in December 2009.

-In addition, it predicted turning points and duration of expansion and contraction more accurately than another institution's leading indicator–the one produced by the St. Louis Federal Reserve (see Figure 3).
+In addition, it predicted turning points and duration of expansion and contraction more accurately than another institution's leading indicator–the one produced by the St. Louis Federal Reserve (Figure 4).

 Overall, the leading index is regarded as a good indicator to predict turning points in Texas employment, even leading both the Dallas Federal Reserve's coincident and leading indicators for the state's economy.